 2) How to Market Yourself on a Limited Budget.

 I've included the steps you'll need to turn your idea into an invention.

 Introduction: Whether you're 8 or 80 people today are loaded down with tiny little electronic devices that are easily misplaced.
 Whether it's your cell phone, pager, PDA, ipod, camera or just your car keys, we all seem to be juggling these devices from pockets to purses to belt clips.
-Or worse just loose in the car.
-After numerous times of calling my own misplaced cell phone to find its whereabouts I finally said "there's gotta be a better way." which coincidentally is Donny Duetsch's motto on The Big Idea, my favorite business show.
+Or worse, just loose in the car.
+After numerous times of calling my own misplaced cell phone to find its whereabouts I finally said "there's gotta be a better way." which coincidentally is Donny Deutsch's motto on The Big Idea.